S0fien/Can-I-Go/README.md

 - [ ] id (must be generated automatically)
 - [ ] Address
 - [ ] Phone number
-- [ ] Minimum level of pass to get in
+- [ ] Minimum level of pass required to get in
+- [ ] Minimum age required to get in